typelevel/Laika/docs/03-preparing-content/04-ebooks.md

   .transform
 ```

-See @:ref(Library API) for more details on these APIs and ensure you have the necessary dependencies in place -
+See [Library API] for more details on these APIs and ensure you have the necessary dependencies in place -
-the `laika-pdf` module for PDF or the `laika-io` module for EPUB - see @:ref(Dependencies).
+the `laika-pdf` module for PDF or the `laika-io` module for EPUB - see [Dependencies].

 Directory Structure